mitsimi/yoake/README.md

 Or just download the binary from releases page and put it in your PATH.

+---

+## DISCLAIMER

+The Linux version depends on the Desktop Environment autostarting applications inside the `~/.config/autostart` directory.
+If your Desktop Environment does not use this directory, you may not be able to use the Linux version without any own work.
+It is only needed that on start this application will be run.

+---

+## Platforms Supported

+- [ ] Windows
+- [ ] Linux

 ## Features

 - [ ] Add an application to startup